wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-locate-threats-using-advanced-hunting-microsoft-365-defender/includes/using-custom-detections.md

 To manage custom detections, you need to be assigned one of these roles:

-- **Security administrator**: Users with this Azure Active Directory role can manage security settings in Microsoft 365 security center and other portals and services.
+- **Security administrator**: Users with this Azure Active Directory role can manage security settings in Microsoft 365 Defender portal and other portals and services.
-- **Security operator**: Users with this Azure Active Directory role can manage alerts and have global read-only access to security-related features, including all information in Microsoft 365 security center.
+- **Security operator**: Users with this Azure Active Directory role can manage alerts and have global read-only access to security-related features, including all information in Microsoft 365 Defender portal.

 ## Create custom detection rules

-In Microsoft 365 security center, go to Advanced hunting and select an existing query or create a new query.
+In Microsoft 365 Defender portal, go to Advanced hunting and select an existing query or create a new query.
 When using a new query, run the query to identify errors and understand possible results.

 > [!IMPORTANT]
 > To prevent the service from returning too many alerts, each rule is limited to generating only 100 alerts whenever it runs.
 Before creating a rule, tweak your query to avoid alerting for normal, day-to-day activity.